Gilson Brothers Co.: Products

 Those Gilson Brothers products that were sold under the Gilson brand were typically painted with the company's signature beige-and-crimson color scheme, starting in 1977 they used crimson-and-black.
 Gilson Brothers products were also re-branded and sold under the names Montgomery Ward, Lawn-Boy, Ford, Snow Charger, Wizard, Plymouth, Marshall Wells, and others.

-Most Gilson snowblowers were powered by Briggs and Stratton engines.
+Most Gilson snowblowers were powered by Briggs & Stratton engines.

 UniTrol

 UniTrol (or Uni-Trol) was a patented Gilson Brothers innovation in snowblower drive linkage that allows operation of the clutch and gearchange with a single lever.
 It was introduced in 1969 and was available on Gilson snowblowers until 1979.

 When a UniTrol snowblower is running, the engine is always turning a drive platter.
 The act of engaging a gear presses a rubber-edged wheel against the flat steel surface of the spinning platter, which transfers power through 90 degrees to the drive axle and at a ratio inversely proportional to the distance from the center of the platter at which the wheel is engaged.
 A neutral "gear" is available by simply lifting the wheel from the surface of the platter, and a reverse gear is available by engaging the wheel at a symmetric point across the center of the platter.

 The style of baffle used in the single-speed UniTrol snowblowers was also patented for its unique design.